JalmarazMartn/customDiagnostics/README.md

 # customdiagnostics README
+Main features:
+* Replacements: You can avoid type the same replacement over and over, saving them in setting files, and applying them grouping in sets.
+* Diagnostics: You can set customized errors, warnings and messages, to show them in the Problems Panel.
+* Fixes: Combination of both previous features.
+You can fix diagnostics (customized or existing ones) by replacing rules.

 Custom diagnostics allows to define your own diagnostics to show them in problems panel.
 These diagnostics `also can be used as bulk replacements rules`.
 A set of rules can be applied with the command "JAM Custom Rules.
 Pick a ruleset and apply replacements in all workspace documents".
 Posts about extension.